make-software/casper-net-sdk/Docs/Articles/CondorMigrationGuide.md

 Note that `Block` does not have a header or body parts.

 Also, some properties may have a `null` value if they’re not part of the versioned block.
-For example, `LastSwitchBlockHas` is present only for V2 blocks and `null` for V1 blocks.
+For example, `LastSwitchBlockHash` is present only for V2 blocks and `null` for V1 blocks.

 ### Recovering the versioned block object